 - Must sign up for a subscription to try Unkibble, though you can cancel at any time

 A premium, US-made, grain-free kibble that's packed with plenty of protein, antioxidant-rich produce, and fortified with probiotics.

-- Real meat — salmon in this case — is always the first ingredient
+- Real meat — salmon in this case — is always the primary ingredient

-- Contains no corn, soy, wheat, or artificial colors
+- Contains no corn, soy, wheat, or artificial flavors and colors

-- Added prebiotics and probiotics for a support gut health
+- Added prebiotics and probiotics to a support gut health

 - Made in the USA